Good Friday: A day of Sacrifice, Salvation, and Faith

 Historical Background

-The history of Good Friday is linked to the New Testament of the Bible.
+Good Friday history connects to the New Testament of the Bible.
 Christians observe this day in memory of when Jesus Christ was crucified under the command of the Roman governor, Pontius Pilate.
-On that somber afternoon, the city of Jerusalem fell silent as Jesus took his final breath.
+The city of Jerusalem became silent on that tragic afternoon when Jesus breathed his last.

 What happened on Good Friday?